-This is a very unique parcel of land, situated in a small private valley, abutted to BLM land, and located at “the end of the road”…affording a very private, quiet, and secluded environment.
+Aside from the numerous improvements, this is inately a very unique parcel of land, situated in a small private valley, abutted to BLM land, and located at “the end of the road”…affording a very private, quiet, and secluded environment.
 While it is that this parcel is 15 acres, it gives the impression of being much larger due to the topography, which affords absolute privacy, and the fact that the western boundary is BLM land, and the vastness of area that encompasses.
 The feeling here is one of living in the “wilderness”, with all of the amenities one would want to live comfortably.

 Located in the "transitional zone"; pinon pine, juniper, ponderosa pine, and gambel oak, comprise the majorityof the vegetation.
 The elevation is approximately 7,350’, and has an elevation gain on the property itself of approximately 125’, (Google Earth calculations).
 The majority of the property has a S to SE exposure, affording many ideal sites for passive solar applications.

 Even though it is that it is remote, secluded, and private; it is also very accessible in terms of ability to come and go in almost any weather situation.
 There are two roads entering the property.
 One is graveled to within ¼ mile of the entrance, and the other is a bedrock road, which is essentially all weather.
 These secondary roads are accessed by all weather, gravel county roads.